HYF-Class21/agile-development-group4-loruki-rebuild/planning/backlog.md

 # Backlog

-## Must-Haves
+## Must-Have
+  ### Home page

-> these are necessary for basic usability
+> these are necessary for basic usability.
 - [ ] As a user I want to see the `title` of the page

-  - _there is a clear title of the page_
+  - _there is a clear title of the page at the top left   corner.

 - [ ] As a user I want to see the `navigation links` of the page to reach easy the different parts of the website

   - _there are navigation links at the top right corner._

-  - [ ] As a user I want to see the `introduction` of the page to get know what this site is about.
+  - [ ] As a user I want to see the `introduction` of the page to get know

+  - _what all about this website is_

   - _there is a box with an information about Loruki website_